-Speaker: M. Mónica Giusti, Ph.D., Professor, Dept. Food Science and Technology, The Ohio State University
+Mónica Giusti, Ph.D., Distinguished Professor, Dept. Food Science and Technology, The Ohio State University

 Giusti, born in Lima, Peru, received her B.S. and Food Engineer degrees from the Agrarian University in Lima, Peru.
-She received a MSc and Ph.D., in Food Science from Oregon State University working on anthocyanins as natural food colorants.
+She received an MSc and Ph.D. in Food Science from Oregon State University, working on anthocyanins as natural food colorants.
 She was a faculty member at the Department of Nutrition and Food Science at the University of Maryland before joining The Ohio State University.

-Her research has generated over 75 peer-reviewed journal articles, 20 book chapters and 100 scientific presentations over the world.
-She holds 3 US patents and 3 international patents for technologies related to anthocyanins.
-For her cutting-edge innovations in the food science and technology, Dr. Giusti was named 2010 OARDC Director’s Innovator of the Year, 2011 TechColumbus Outstanding Woman in Technology, the 2013 OSU Early Career Innovator of the Year and 2017 Educator Award from the North American Colleges and Teachers in Agriculture.
+Her research has generated over 100 peer-reviewed journal articles, 25 book chapters and 150 scientific presentations worldwide.
+She holds 5 US patents and four international patents for technologies related to anthocyanins.
+For her cutting-edge innovations in food science and technology, Dr. Giusti was named a Fellow of the National Academy of Inventors and has received multiple awards, including the 2010 OARDC Director’s Innovator of the Year, 2011 TechColumbus Outstanding Woman in Technology, the 2013 OSU Early Career Innovator of the Year, the 2017 Educator Award from the North American Colleges and Teachers in Agriculture, the 2019 Cruess Award for Excellence in Teaching from the Institute of Food Technologists, the 2020 Senior Faculty Researcher of the Year from the FAES College, and the 2021 FAES Distinguished Graduate Student Mentor at the Ohio State University.

 Natural Colorants: Challenges and Opportunities